Resources/Audiences/Civil Contractors & GCs/Market & Competitor Intelligence

 Bidding in a new county or state: the fastest way to donate margin

-Expansion is a common growth move for SMB civil contractors.
+Expansion is a common growth move for civil contractors.
+It’s also where many contractors get hurt.

 The pattern is predictable:

-• you use home-market unit prices and assumptions
+• You use home-market unit prices and assumptions

-• you miss local norms (haul, subs, specs, production expectations)
+• You miss local norms (haul, subs, specs, production expectations)

-• you either overbid and waste time or underbid and donate profit
+• You either overbid and waste time or underbid and donate profit

 This guide shows a safer way to expand using real comps.

-Rule 1: do not expand scope and geography at the same time
+Rule 1: Do not expand scope and geography at the same time

 Pick one:

-• expand geography but keep scope constant
+• Expand geography but keep scope constant

-• expand scope but keep geography constant
+• Expand scope but keep geography constant

 Doing both means you have too many unknowns.

-Rule 2: start with comps before you chase work
+Rule 2: Start with comps before you chase work

 Before you invest estimator time, pull: